Non-Markovian thermal reservoirs for autonomous entanglement distribution: Conclusions

 In summary, we have presented a fully autonomous scheme for generating long-distance entanglement using thermal photons or phonons as the sole resource.
 We have shown that the underlying mechanism relies on the existence of an entangled dark state, which is largely insensitive to the precise phase and amplitude of the driving field.
 This state is adiabatically followed by the system once the bandwidth of the source is sufficiently low, enabling the use of a fully chaotic field to prepare the qubits in an almost pure and highly entangled state.
 This behavior is in stark contrast to what is observed under the same conditions with a Markovian thermal source.
 Further, we have developed a general theoretical framework to study the system under conditions of strong thermal driving and have shown that non-adiabatic amplitude fluctuations eventually lead to the breakdown of the entangled state in the limit of very high thermal occupation numbers.

 Our analysis of both superconducting and phononic quantum networks shows that this entanglement scheme can also have practically relevant applications.
 In particular, it enables a purely passive preparation of entangled pairs of superconducting qubits using, for example, the filtered Johnson-Nyquist noise of a resistor at room temperature.
-Similar to coherent entanglement preparation schemes~\cite{Zoller12,Pichler15}, the mechanism described here for two qubits can be readily generalized for the entanglement of multiple qubit pairs located along the waveguide, providing an equally simple route for scalability.
+Similar to entanglement preparation schemes with coherent fields~\cite{Zoller12,Pichler15}, the mechanism described here for two qubits can be readily generalized for the generation of genuine multipartite entangled states of multiple qubits located along the waveguide, providing an equally simple route for scalability.

 Beyond quantum communication applications, the mechanism described in this work is also of interest in the context of quantum thermodynamics, since it describes the typical setup of a quantum system coupled to a high- and a low-temperature thermal reservoir.
 The purity or entropy of the system's steady state is, however, mainly determined by the bandwidth of the reservoirs, which provides an additional tuning knob to optimize quantum thermal machines.
 It will therefore be interesting to explore such thermodynamic applications for this mechanism in the future.